Credit: @westkillbrewing on Instagram

 New York Beer Project (Greater Niagara)

 Get a slice of the Big Apple in Greater Niagara.
-The New York Beer Project serves as a sort of love letter to New York City with its decor of subway signs and reproductions of Grand Central Terminal’s stunning chandeliers.
+The New York Beer Project in Lockport serves as a sort of love letter to New York City with its decor of subway signs and reproductions of Grand Central Terminal’s stunning chandeliers.
 This 17,500 square foot facility was specially designed to resemble an old NYC brewing warehouse.
 It features a 5,000 square foot brewery, laid back taproom, 250 seat gastropub, outdoor beer garden, and tiki bar complete with fire pit and rooftop terrace.
 The menu also pays homage to the five boroughs with Staten Island Fried Pickles, East Village Nachos, Brooklyn Mozzarella Logs, plus some upstate staples like Buffalo Beef on Weck Sliders.

 Big Slide Brewery & Public House (Adirondacks)